Bad-Gandalf/milestone4-recipe-website/README.md

 - W3C for HTML.
 - JS Hint for Javascript.
 - [pep8online](http://pep8online.com) - for Python
+-

+#### Problems in development
+For the statistics page I found great trouble linking multiple allergens to a specific recipe.
+I was able to display statistics regarding both however I could not use crossfilter to link the two problems.

 ## Deployment
 - Project was deployed to heroku with ease.
 - Created Procfile and requirements.txt
 - Created new heroku app and set environment variables.
+- Linked my Github and environment with Heroku
 - Pushed to heroku.
 - Linked pre-existing mongodb to new site, no installation necessary.
 - Website can be found [here](https://recipe-booklet.herokuapp.com/).